With traditional B2B marketing strategies continuing to evolve, there are five your company needs to start implementing right now.

 There you have it, five B2B marketing strategies that your company needs to implement right now, simultaneously.

-It seems like a lot and can take up a bit of time and resources, but it is possible for small marketing teams to implement all the above (and effectively).
+It seems like a lot and can take up a bit of time and resources, but it is possible for small digital marketing teams to implement all the above (and effectively).
 It’s also essential that you are combining all these marketing strategies together because the power of combination will help take your marketing results to the next level.

 Of course, you also may see one strategy working better than others (which is normal) and that is the one where you’ll want to put more time and energy into.
 Just remember to not neglect the others as well.